GamerTalk/Frontend/README.md

 ## Description

-This is the frontend server of the project GamerTalk.
+This is the frontend repository of the project GamerTalk.
 For the Backend, click <a href="https://github.com/GamerTalk/Backend">here</a>

 GamerTalk is an application that allows gamers to connect with each other with the goal of building connections and offering language exchange opportunities.